benwmerritt/wiki-vault/Reserach/ultimate-prompt-engineering-guide.md

 **Socratic questioning:**
 - Prompt to guide discovery, not provide answers
-- "Instead of telling the answer, ask questions that help them discover..."
+- "Instead of telling the answer, ask questions that help them discover…"
 - Adaptive difficulty based on responses

 **Concept explanation:**